CleverMNL/Under_The_Hood/Forensics_notebook/Financial Forensics/Accounting.md

 - Cost of (salaries and wages).
 - Cost for (rent).
 - Costs of (utilities).
-- Cost of small items used to run a business (supplies).
+- Cost of (supplies).
-- Cost of protection from liability, damage, injury, theft, etc. (insurance).
+- Cost of (insurance which include theft and damages).
-- Cost of promoting the business (advertising).
+- Cost of (marketing).
-- Costs related to the upkeep of machinery and buildings (repairs and maintenance).
+- Costs related to (repairs and maintenance).

+Module 1 Lecture 8 - Transactions and the Accounting Equation:
+Accounting as a process of analyzing and identifying/classifying business transactions must track the following:
+- Amount the business has
+- amount it paid during the month
+- amount of money it owes
+- total costs to run the business
+- and what its runway is (runway is a startup term for how much money they have to stay afloat/in business)

 ---
 There are two predominant accounting guidelines or frameworks that are used most used.
 IFRS and GAAP, there are others, but they are less relevant.
 I will explore concepts of both and document which resources I have used to learn about accounting.